v3rse/site/source/_posts/oss-step1-git-mastery.md

   git reset --hard "92225e88"
   {% endcodeblock %}

-  Doing this on pushed changes will cause the shared history of the project to change.
+  Doing this on pushed changes will cause the shared history of the project to change causing 'synching' issues.

 * `revert` is for changes that have been pushed to a remote server.